rpocklin/angular-confirmable/README.md

 ## Notes

 - You can use either the SASS styles directly file under `/src` or the compiled CSS files, up to you :)
-- You can use this directive for a either a re-confirmable action (3 states) or inline feedback (2 states) or both.
+- You can use this directive for either a re-confirmable action (3 states) or inline feedback (2 states) or both.
-- You can wrap the text in brackets, or anything really using the following optional attributes: `text-before="("` and `text-after=")"`
+- You can wrap the text in all states within brackets, or anything really using the following optional attributes: `text-before="("` and `text-after=")"`
 - You can define the delay between reverting from `confirming` state to `default` state by specifying `reset-delay="1000"` (in milliseconds)
 - `<confirmable>` tag supports `class="..."` and `disabled="true|false"` attributes an acts as you would assume.
 - The attribute `confirmable-state` will change to either `unconfirmed`, `confirming` or `confirmed` which can be used